 Basics of Image Processing

-Now, in order to perform these inspections, it is necessary to process the images so that the necessary information can be easily obtained, without using the acquired images as they are.
+Now, in order to perform these inspections, it is necessary to process the images so that the necessary information can be easily obtained without using the acquired images as they are.
 First, "binarization" is used.
 This takes advantage of the brightness of what is in the image.
-Set a threshold, and the part with higher brightness is white (highest brightness, 255 for 256 gradations), and the part with lower brightness is black (lowest brightness, 0 for all gradations).
+Set a threshold, and the part with higher brightness is white (highest brightness, 255 for 256 gradations), and the part with a lower brightness is black (lowest brightness, 0 for all gradations).
 By binarizing, the area can be divided and extracted.
 If the result of the area extraction is different from the original assumption, it means that the part is missing.